Lanchu2hen9/CCLanchuBlog/posts/15th-blog-post.md

 Yes fundamentally yes inclusive should be considered a core, structural pillar of **coding** in general and not just creative coding.
 Because as a practicality first woman, I believe creativity comes second when people have the "programming" skillset to "fuck around and find out" when it comes to technology.
 For example, I had a German teacher who once taught me in an german class, that when you first start to learn an language you make sounds, and later that turns into fully-structured coherent sentences and phrases.
 I believe something similiar happens with creativity, you have the programming tools and then you start smashing said programming tools together until something makes sense.

-In terms of digital infrastructure & digital technology-generating capacity, there are communities like the
+In terms of digital infrastructure & digital technology-generating capacity, there are communities like the elderly, disabled, marginalised and remote/economically Disadvantaged.
+And by making creative coding more inclusive to them it allows them to have a form of expression that not only allows their voice heard, and also gives them more tools to fight for their rights.

+**Intrinsic / extrinsic motivations for learning & computer science gatekeeping.**
+The more people regardless of their background know more about Creative Coding, the more interest in generated for creative coding.
+And in terms of computer science gatekeeping, there is a lot of socio-economical barriers, such as inproper funding to school that prevents students from learning higher-level computer science.

 [Top ⬆︎](#)